coqui-ai/STT-models/english/coqui/v1.0.0-digits/MODEL_CARD.md

 ## Training data

-The model was trained and evaluted on the Common Voice Target Segments Corpus, specifically, only on "yes" and "no" audio clips.
+This model was trained on the following corpora: Common Voice 7.0 English (custom Coqui train/dev/test splits), LibriSpeech, and Multilingual Librispeech.
+In total approximately ~47,000 hours of data.

 ## Evaluation data

-The model was trained and evaluted on the Common Voice Target Segments Corpus, specifically, only on "yes" and "no" audio clips.
+The validation ("dev") sets came from CV, Librispeech, and MLS.
+Testing accuracy is reported for MLS and Librispeech.

 ## Ethical considerations